September 4, 2019

 • machine operators

-It doesn’t really matter which of the two lists above that your employees fall into, they are due a safe workplace.
-In accordance with that, the OSHA’s electrical standards have been designed with a view of protecting employees who have jobs that expose them to explosions, electrocution, and electric shocks.
+It doesn’t really matter which of the two lists above your employees fall into, they should expect are due a workplace safety culture and workplace.
+In accordance with that, OSHA’s electrical standards have been designed with a view of protecting employees who have jobs that expose them to explosions, electrocution, and electric shocks.

 • (Subpart I) Personal protective equipment (PPE)